Frequently Asked Questions

 We at Kanile’a ‘Ukulele want to make purchasing or ordering your new instrument as easy as possible.
-If you feel more comfortable making a purchase over the phone, call us at 808-234-2868, and Kristen or Lina will be happy to speak with you to answer any questions you may have.
+If you feel more comfortable making a purchase over the phone, call us at 808-234-2868 to speak with our incredible office team.
+They can answer any questions you may have.
 Another convenient method is via e-mail.

 To contact us directly regarding custom design questions please email us at:

 Our mailing address:

 46-216 Kahuhipa Street #3

 Kaneohe, Hawaii 96744

 Each Kanile’a ‘Ukulele is unique in its own way.
 We look forward to assisting you in designing your own custom Kanile’a!

 How long will it take to build my Kanile`a once I order it?

 Once all the final details are worked out and the materials needed are available and ready, the building process can take 4 to 6 weeks for a model and up to 12 weeks for a custom.